KatieHill-Fr-Gr/wordle/README.md

 #### 2) User Feedback

-I made the game as user-friendly as possible with flash messages and box-flip animations when revealing correct and incorrect letters after submitting each guess:
+I made the game as user-friendly as possible with flash messages and box-flip animations when revealing correct and incorrect letters after submitting the guess:

 <img width="648" height="128" alt="Wordle_userfeedback" src="https://github.com/user-attachments/assets/25597aa4-3007-426f-b212-8b201a8510d5" />